anandtrimbake/ai_interview_questions/README.md

-# ðŸŽ¯ AI Interview Questions Repository
+# 📚 AI Interview Questions Repository

 > A comprehensive, curated collection of high-quality interview questions and answers for AI-related roles.
 Master the art of AI interviews by understanding role-specific thinking patterns, not just memorizing answers.